skannea/qdash/README.md

 - look

 An example:  `<div view="up:up,down" name="Upstairs" fill="blue" icon="cog" look="color:white"></div>`

-### Empty box
-Empty boxes are for structuring the page.
-An empty box is just a colored box, but it may have a name.
-The **empty** attribute is mandatory.
-Optional attributes are
-- fill
-- name

-An example: `<div empty fill="indigo" name="Lights"></div> `

 ### Custom box
 A custom box is intended for any kind of content, within the limits of what can be visualized.